tommy-ca/tardis-machine/README.md

 - For NATS: Ensure `--nats-servers` points to healthy NATS servers and subjects are appropriately configured for your routing needs.
 - For Redis: Ensure `--redis-url` points to a healthy Redis instance and streams are appropriately configured for your routing needs.
 - For Redis: Review batching knobs regularly: `--redis-max-batch-size` and `--redis-max-batch-delay-ms` should align with throughput requirements.
+- For Pulsar: Ensure `--pulsar-service-url` points to a healthy Pulsar cluster and topics are appropriately configured for your routing needs.
+- For Pulsar: Review batching knobs regularly: `--pulsar-max-batch-size` and `--pulsar-max-batch-delay-ms` should align with throughput requirements.
+- For SQS: Confirm `--sqs-region` and queue URLs are correct; ensure IAM permissions allow `SendMessage` on the specified queues.
+- For SQS: Review batching knobs regularly: `--sqs-max-batch-size` should stay below SQS `SendMessageBatch` limits (10 messages), and `--sqs-max-batch-delay-ms` must align with downstream latency budgets.
 - For Silver Kafka: Verify `--kafka-silver-brokers` reflects the current cluster endpoints; apply same broker maintenance as Bronze layer.
 - For Silver Kafka: Confirm `--kafka-silver-acks` and `--kafka-silver-idempotent` match broker durability targets.
 - For Silver Kafka: Review batching knobs regularly: `--kafka-silver-max-batch-size` and `--kafka-silver-max-batch-delay-ms` should align with throughput requirements.